sailfish009/openstructure/modules/io/doc/mmcif.rst

     Also available as :meth:`GetTitle`.
 May also be modified by :meth:`SetTitle`.

+  .. attribute:: book_publisher

+    Name of publisher of the citation, relevant for books and book chapters.

+    Also available as :meth:`GetBookPublisher` and :meth:`SetBookPublisher`.

+  .. attribute:: book_publisher_city

+    City of the publisher of the citation, relevant for books and book chapters.

+    Also available as :meth:`GetBookPublisherCity` and
+    :meth:`SetBookPublisherCity`.

   .. attribute:: citation_type

      Defines where a citation was published.
 Either journal, book or unknown.